NuninhoSousa25/3DGS_Babylonjs_based/README.md

 - Loading optimization for large 3D models

 - GLTF culling / occlusion verification
-- FBX format support debugging

 - Better UI layout for smaller mobile screens
-- revise picking logic, its not consistent when trying to select 3dgs
 - - if its better for performance and easly implemented, shared urls dont need the dev panel,